square/inspect/cmd/inspect/README.md

 ###### Server

-*inspect* can be run in server mode to run continously and expose metrics via HTTP JSON api
+*inspect* can be run in server mode to run continuously and expose metrics via HTTP JSON api

 ./bin/inspect  -server -address :12345